maubanel/UE5-Static-Meshes/collisions/README.md

 ##### `Step 6.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond:

-Now the problem when using the Unreal tools for modeling is that it sets the collison
+Now the problem when using the Unreal tools for modeling is that it sets the **Collison Complexity** to **Use Complex Collisions as Simple**.
+Now what that means is that it is using every point on the existing static mesh to check for collisions.
+Now even though UE5 can render a whopping amount of triangles per frame it cannot resolve collisions for all of them.
+So this is fine for prototyping but will be non-performant for a final game.
+We need to change it to **Project Default** which **REQUIRES** a separate collision model.
+Make this change.

 ![alt_text](images/complexAsSImple.png)